puyanwei/advent-of-code-2023/readme.md

 npm install
 ```

-`npm start` runs the code to see the results in the terminal
-`npm test` runs the tests
+`npm start` runs the code to see the results in the terminal and `npm test` runs the tests